 Kempshott services was a planned service area on the M3 between J6 and J7.
 Originally these services would have been at the bottom end of the M3 where it split into the A33 to Southampton and the A303 to Exeter, making it the last major service area before the south coast.
 There are four 'ghost slips' and two clearly-shaped fields.
 The Observer Road Atlas of 1976 has the services marked as open but unnamed.

 It is one of the 'original three' services planned for the M3, along with Fleet and Trumps Green.
+The plan was that Trumps Green and Kempshott would open first, with Fleet opening later.
 All three were subject to a difficult planning process, and at Kempshott several alternative sites were examined, including one at Andwell.

 Two proposals to run the services were received, but both the Planning Authority and the Landscape Advisory Sub Committee felt that they did not do the location justice, so they re-opened it to new tenders.
-There was little interest, so the Ministry accepted Fleet would do the job for the time being.
+There was little interest, and with Trumps Green struggling to pass a public inquiry, the plans were changed and the Ministry accepted Fleet would do the job for the time being.

 One problem with Kempshott is a lack of space: the next junction to the east is three miles away, west is one mile away and the one after that heading west is two miles away.
 Fleet, which until recently was the only service station on the M3, is located 13 miles from Kempshott.
 In some respects this was therefore the perfect place to serve traffic before the routes split.